belt drive mountain bikes

 introduction

-A belt drive mountain bike has consistent efficiency throughout its entire life, unlike a chain which efficiency degrades as it wears out.
+A belt has consistent efficiency throughout its entire life, unlike a chain which efficiency degrades as it wears out.
+Yet the initial efficiency of a chain is about 2 – 3% better than a belt drive.

 Belt drives are a little less efficient at transferring power, so you’ll end up using more energy.
-So if you like competition racing, you better ride with a chain.
+So if you compete in enduro races, you better ride with a chain drive.

 In general belt drives work extremely well, both in dry and wet conditions.
-Only in very muddy conditions the mud may clog so much into the belt that it will derail or skip teeth on the sprocket.
+Only in extremely muddy conditions the mud may clog into the belt that it might skip a tooth on the sprocket under full load climbing.

 Choosing for a chain or belt drive depends mostly on how you are going to ride the bike.

-If you are planning to participate in races or ride sometimes in very muddy conditions, then we would recommend definitely a chain drive.
-It is a bit more efficient and will work in any condition.
+If you are planning to participate in races or ride mostly in extremely wet and muddy conditions, then we would recommend a chain drive.
+It is just more efficient, more direct and will get you better performance in races.

 If you love riding in total silence, hate to clean and lubricate your chain then a belt drive might be the best option for you.